BluePsychoRanger/SkyBlock_Collection/extras/skyvoid_vanilla_oneblock_starter/README.md

 - All zombies will spawn with iron shovels, which will have a 80% chance of dropping with at least 25% durability left (63/250)
 - Jumping will cause the player to gain the Hunger effect
 - Players will be reduced to 4 hearts when starving (initial starving damage deals 6 hearts instead of half a heart of damage)
+- Once the shovel is obtained, it will start raining for a random duration of time

 ### Dependencies
 [Vanilla One Block](https://github.com/BluePsychoRanger/SkyBlock_Collection/blob/main/starter_islands/skyvoid_vanilla_oneblock) must be installed alongside this data pack.